Endelkachew Makonnen: Arrest

 The critical event that doomed Endelkachew's administration occurred on 26 June 1974.
 On that day, a group of conservative members from the Chamber of Deputies petitioned the Emperor for the release of some of the officials that had been imprisoned for corruption.
 Numerous writers agree with Keller's judgement that this act "was seen as a clear indication that ruling politicians had no intention of bringing these individuals to justice".
 The new military committee acted swiftly, arresting 50 more alleged culprits from the ruling classes on 30 June.
 Within the next two weeks 150 more members of the former government, the current government, the provincial administration, the nobility, and the Imperial family (Iskinder Desta, the Emperor's grandson) were arrested.

-Despite continued attempts to retain power, on 22 July, Prime Minister Endalkachew was arrested, and the Derg asked Lij Mikael Imru to assume the Prime Minister's office.
+Despite continued attempts to retain power, Prime Minister Endalkachew was arrested on 22 July 1974, and the Derg asked Lij Mikael Imru to assume the Prime Minister's office.
 Over the following months the Derg systematically dismantled the government and numerous public institutions.
 On 12 September, Emperor Haile Selassie was formally deposed by the Derg, an act Keller describes as "anticlimactic given the events that had unfolded since July".
-At last, on November 23, Lij Endelkachew and 60 ex-officials of the former Emperor's government were taken from Menelik Palace and to Alem Bekagn prison where they were summarily executed.
+At last, on 23 November, Lij Endelkachew and 60 ex-officials of the former Emperor's government were taken from Menelik Palace and to Alem Bekagn prison where they were summarily executed.